Ground-Collective/.github/profile/README.md

 # Wavelet

-Wavelet.space is a group of thinkers, developers and designers who act as a collective for work purposes.
+Wavelet.space is a group of thinkers and makers.

 Keywords: *simulations*, *software/firmware/hardware*, *robotics*, *embeded systems*, *distributed systems*, *dataflow and workflow*